How COVID-19 May Affect Your Disability Hearing in Michigan

 Your best chance of winning benefits is to appeal that decision.
 And the most important part of your appeal is when you talk to an administrative law judge.

-When your hearing happens by phone, keep in mind these pluses and minuses:
+When your hearing happens by phone or video, keep in mind these pluses and minuses:

 - Plus: Staying at home keeps you and others safe from the virus.
 That’s what’s most important.

-- Plus: Phone hearings can be easier for you than going to a Social Security hearing office, especially when you’re struggling with your health.
+- Plus: Phone or video hearings can be easier for you than going to a Social Security hearing office, especially when you’re struggling with your health.

 - Minus: Your preparation is more challenging when you’re working with your lawyer remotely.

-- Minus: When the judge can’t see you in person, it’s harder for them to get a full sense of your needs.
+- Minus: When the judge can’t get with you in person, it’s harder for them to get a full sense of your needs.

 Going into a remote hearing, you want to make the best of the situation.

-At Levine Benjamin, we can help you clearly show the judge why you should receive disability benefits, even if it’s over the phone.
+At Levine Benjamin, we can help you clearly show the judge why you should receive disability benefits, no matter how COVID-19 may be affecting your disability hearing.
 We’ve helped thousands of people and know what information you need to convey.

 As always, you can start your claim by having our disability attorneys review your situation at no cost to you.

-How We Prepare You for Your Social Security Disability Hearing in the Coronavirus
+How We Prepare You for Your Social Security Disability Hearing during COVID-19

 Before your disability hearing, you want a lawyer who takes time getting to know you and understand your situation.